How to Create a Purchase Order in iDempiere for Retail

 | Field | Sample Value | Mandatory | Description |

-| Business Partner | CHENNAI SUPPLIERS | Yes | Identifies the vendor supplying products or services. |
+| Business Partner | Chennai Suppliers | Yes | Identifies the supplier for the order |

-| Partner Location | Chennai | Yes | Vendor address used for procurement and invoicing. |
+| Partner Location | Chennai | Yes | Vendor address used for procurement and invoicing |

-| User / Contact | Murugan | No | Vendor contact person for procurement coordination. |
+| User / Contact | Murugan | No | Vendor contact for procurement coordination |

 Step 4: Configure Delivery Information